AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 For example, an English teacher needing an icon for 'foreshadowing' could use this prompt: "minimalist magnifying glass hovering over an open book, flat vector, black and white, pure white background, no shading".
 Learners draw this icon next to the definition in their glossaries.

-What the teacher does: The teacher creates a template for pedagogy-first prompts, including sections for subject, format, and negative constraints.
+What the teacher does: The teacher creates a template for pedagogy-first prompts.
+It includes sections for the subject, the format, and negative constraints, which say what the AI should avoid.

 What learners produce: Learners use the template to create their own prompts for AI-generated images related to their current topic.

-According to researchers, teachers should categorise AI tools by cognitive use, not marketing.
+According to researchers, teachers should categorise AI tools by cognitive use, not by marketing.
 Use image generators, like Midjourney or Canva AI, for vocabulary icons.
-Constrain prompts using pedagogy; this helps these tools produce single objects.
+Constrain prompts using pedagogy, as this helps these tools produce single objects.

 Complex image generators often create errors in text and concepts.
 For structural knowledge, use AI diagramming tools (Claude with Mermaid.js or Whimsical).
-These tools logically map relationships, preventing visual problems (Brown et al., 2023).
+These tools logically map relationships from a text description, which sidesteps the visual problems that pixel-based image generators run into when asked to draw structured diagrams.

 For example, a history teacher can input the feudal system hierarchy into an AI diagramming tool.
 This avoids asking a pixel-based generator to draw a pyramid, which produces unreliable results.
 The AI produces a clean, text-based flowchart.
 Learners use this blank structure to recreate the hierarchy from memory.